rockettheme/docs/Docs/wordpress/themes/graffito/demo_header.md

 * Gantry Divider
 * Gantry Social Buttons

 The header section remains the same across the entire demo site.
 For this reason, it exists in the default **Widget Override** menu.
-It's also a fairly simple section to set up.
+It is also a fairly simple section to set up.

 #### Gantry Logo
 The first thing you'll need to do is click and drag the **Gantry Logo** widget from the **Available Widgets** area of the Widgets menu to the appropriate section.
 Once this is done, the logo should appear in the upper-left area of the front page as it does in the demo.
 You can further customize this logo by following the instructions in our [FAQ][faq].